Skip to main content

 Tenant Evictions in Florida

 You must follow the proper judicial process when evicting a tenant in Florida.
-Among other things, this entails having a legitimate reason, serving the tenant with a proper eviction notice, and obtaining a court order.
+Among other things, this entails having a legitimate reason, serving the tenant with a proper written notice for eviction, and obtaining a court order.

 Taking matters into your own hands, such as throwing out the tenants’ belongings, is illegal.
 You must also not try to evict the tenant as a form of retaliation or because of belonging to certain protected classes.